Dutchy365/BlogBytes/content/blog/MSForms-Part1-CustomConnector.md

 ### Definition
-In the Definition part all the actions need to be declared.
+In the Definition part all the actions need to be defined.
 The details of the actions created to perform required tasks in this scenario.